Acceptable Use Policy: Public Access Facilities and E-Mail

 Lastly, realize that a message you send to someone may easily be forwarded to many other individuals, whether or not you had intended it for broad distribution.
 Consequently, it is recommended that you never put something in an e-mail message that you would feel uncomfortable seeing on a public bulletin board in your department.

 The College provides access to selected Usenet (user's network) newsgroups as a service to the College community.
 Usenet is a collection of computers from all over the Internet that receive network newsgroup postings and provide entry to those who want to access the information.
 Newsgroups on the College e-mail server may include such topics as sci.med.vision.
 Individuals wishing to propose additional newsgroups to be made available through the campus system should send their suggestions to the Postmaster.

 Please realize that newsgroup articles are not under the control of the Postmaster or the College, that articles in most cases are authored by outside individuals, and that none of the contents of a newsgroup available through our system is monitored by IT staff in any way.

 Obtaining a Network User Account

 To use the SUNY College of Optometry public access computers, it is necessary to have an account which is unique for each user.
-An account provides access to a MS Windows 7 or Windows XP desktop with MS Office, MS Internet Explorer, Mozilla Firefox, e-mail, plus private storage space on a server (the "H:" drive) where you can keep your documents.
+An account provides access to a MS Windows 7 desktop with MS Office, Mozilla Firefox, Microsoft Internet Explorer, e-mail, plus private storage space on a server (the "H:" drive) where you can keep your documents.
 You can just walk up to any of the workstations, enter your User ID and password and your files will be available at any workstation, similar to the current handling of electronic mail files.

 Each account is protected from unauthorized access, in part, by requiring the use of a unique password to identify the legitimate user.
 Users are responsible for protecting the security of their own accounts and passwords, and are responsible for all usage on their assigned account.
 Please see the Guidelines for Password Protection for responsible handling of passwords and account information.